Vitamin B9 (Folate)

 Key Takeaways

-- Essential for DNA synthesis, repair, and methylation through one-carbon metabolism
+- Essential for DNA synthesis, repair, and methylation through one-carbon metabolism; critical for rapidly dividing cells

-- FDA daily value is 400 mcg DFE (dietary folate equivalents)
+- FDA daily value is 400 mcg DFE (dietary folate equivalents); 600 mcg DFE recommended during pregnancy

-- Available as folic acid (synthetic, requires MTHFR conversion) and L-methylfolate (active, bypasses MTHFR)
+- Available as folic acid (synthetic, requires MTHFR conversion), L-methylfolate (active form, bypasses MTHFR), and food folate (polyglutamyl forms, ~50% bioavailability)

 Evidence Spectrum